Project Overview

 Case 5 (LO5, 24 Points)

 You work for the Scientific Research University (SRU).
 SRU offers programs ranging from Bachelors to PhD programs.
-In this University, many professors are involved in the various research project; almost all of them would also associate with Intellectual Property (IP).
-You should also understand that many PhD Students work closely with their professors on various research projects; so they may also have access to various types of data.
+In this University, many professors are involved in various research projects; almost all of them are also associated with Intellectual Property (IP).
+You should also understand that many PhD Students work closely with their professors on various research projects, so they may also have access to various types of data.
 You are required to develop an IT Organizational Code of Conduct for a University.
 See PPT LO5 for IT workers and Users, Slide 25 and Slide 26 for various criteria.

 Answer:

-SRU needs to have some code of conduct in within the premises of the university.
+SRU needs to have some code of conduct within the premises of the university.
 It is generally observed that when the students learn different techniques in the field of IT they get indulged in illegal activities (GORDON, 2011).
-In this case the genius ones are the first one to be in the list.
-So there lies a threat to the intellectual property of the university as well as of that of the professors.
+In this case, the geniuses are the first ones to be on the list.
+So, there lies a threat to the intellectual property of the university as well as to that of the professors.
 This intellectual property can be worth of dollar in the actual market.
-So this implies that the university follows a code of conduct that is implied on all the students.
+So this implies that the university follows a code of conduct that is implied to all the students.
 Following are the steps that need to be included in the code of conduct:

-• If any of the students is found to be responsible for the missing data of the professor or any other management body of the university, he/ she should be given sever punishment along with the termination from SRU and all other universities for certain period of time.
+- If any of the students is found to be responsible for the missing data of the professor or any other management body of the university, he/ she should be given severe punishment along with termination from SRU and all other universities for a certain period of time.

-• Any student found guilty for breaking the rules of the code of conduct should be exposed to punishment and high penalty as well.
+- Any student found guilty of breaking the rules of the code of conduct should be exposed to punishment and high penalties as well.

-• Entering the room of the professor should not be allowed in absence.
+- Entering the room of the professor should not be allowed in the absence.

 Case Study 5 (24 Marks)